Undecidability of the block gluing classes of homshifts: Undecidability

 One key observation of \cite{gao2018continuous} on which the proof of Theorem \ref{thm:everygroup} relies is that the notion of square group of a graph has a natural interpretation in the framework of algebraic topology.
 In particular, any graph $G$ can be transformed naturally into a two-dimensional CW-complex by interpreting $G$ as a one-dimensional CW-complex and attach to each square in $G$ a copy of $[0,1]^2$.
 The square group of $G$ is the fundamental group of this CW-complex.
 This is an old idea and proofs which rely on it go back at least to \cite{rotman1973covering, Hatcher}.

 In this section, after providing some intuition of why Theorem \ref{thm:everygroup} is true [Section \ref{section.example}], we propose a fully detailed proof [Section \ref{section.proof.realization}], following the presentation in \cite[Section 1.2]{Hatcher} and drawing inspiration from \cite{rotman1973covering}.
-The main reason is that the study of dynamical properties such as block gluing requires subtle changes which could not be handled otherwise, in particular considering graphs with self-loops.
 Our proof relies in particular on an adapted version of Van Kampen theorem [Section \ref{section.van.kampen}] and the definition of a natural class of graphs having trivial square group [Section \ref{section.hopscotch}].
 We then discuss consequences of this theorem in terms of undecidability of dynamical properties of homshifts in Section \ref{subsection: undecidable}.